Hunter174/MLGodotKit/docs/api/index.rst

 Models expose explicit training and inference interfaces and do not assume specific data pipelines or loss functions.

+I really enjoy the Sklearn implementation design of models so if there is a model you see there that you would like added to the supported list please make an issue linking to the desired model for reference.
+I will try my best to expeditiously implement said model or tool.

 ----

 Reinforcement Learning
 ----------------------

 Composable components for building reinforcement learning systems.
 See :doc:`rl/index` for a conceptual overview.

-Included components:
-- Environment abstractions
-- Policies and action selection
-- Episode runners
-- Trainers and experience buffers

-The RL API is inspired by Gym-style design, while remaining engine-first and explicit.
+There are currently three components supported by this plugin.
+Those are: Environmental abstractions, policies and action selection episode runners, as well as trainers and experience buffers.
+Each designed with the purpose of building flexible reinforcement learning pipelines to build a Gym-style RL API, while remaining engine=first and explicit.

 ----